Lommix/lommix/README.md

 ![banner](banner.svg)

 Hi there.
 I'm Lorenz.
-I enjoy systems level programming in all kind of languages.
+Enjoying the journey, wherever it may lead me.